 The tangy tart from the cranberries mixed with the sweet pineapple juice, freshly grated ginger, lemon zest and ground cloves is a wonderful flavor combination!

-This Lemon Ginger Cranberry Relish was featured on Good Housekeeping 12 Cranberry Relish Recipes to Make This Thanksgiving in both 2017 and 2018!
+This Lemon Ginger Cranberry Relish was featured on Good Housekeeping 12 Cranberry Relish Recipes to Make This Thanksgiving for FIVE years from 2017 to 2022!

-Disclaimer: This post contains affiliate links which means, if you make a purchase, I’ll make a small commission which helps pay for blog expenses.
+Disclaimer: This post contains affiliate links which means, if you make a purchase, I’ll make a small commission, but the price you pay is the same.

 Juicy turkey breast adorned with fresh, flavorful cranberry relish gives the turkey a little extra goodness!
 The deep, rich red color is so festive for the holidays too.